Last Updated: JUNE 4th, 2020

 Parrot Island Waterpark

-If you plan to visit Fort Smith in the Summer, then you MUST add Parrot Island Waterpark to your list of activities!
+If you plan to visit Fort Smith in the Summer, then you MUST add Parrot Island Waterpark to your list of things to do in Fort Smith!

 This fun, family friendly waterpark has everything for a great day of fun!
 The long lazy river is relaxing and Parrot Island has plenty of inter-tubes to go around.
 There are also three slides that the kids and maybe you (if your kids can talk you into it), will enjoy!